mbulling/TrivAI/README.md

 3. Set up your OpenAI API key by following the instructions in the [OpenAI API documentation](https://beta.openai.com/docs/api-reference/authentication).
-4. In the `backend` directory, create a `.env` file and add your OpenAI API key as follows:
+4. In the `backend` directory, create a `secrets.py` file and add your OpenAI API key as follows:

     ```OPENAI_API_KEY=<your-api-key-here>```